lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Remember that the role of the controller is to delegate the work to the other components of our app (model, repository and view)!

-Start by writing the **pseudo code**, breaking each user action into elementary steps and delegating each step to a component (model, repository or view).
+Start by writing the **pseudocode**, breaking each user action into elementary steps and delegating each step to a component (model, repository or view).
 Then write the code to implement each step.
+Create the view and code it step by step.

 To test your controller, link it to your app by instanciating it in `app.rb` and passing it to the router.
 Then you can crash-test your code by launching your app:
 ```bash